domingosneto03/Tokio/OCP/Module 1/Vectors and Strings/Hangman/README.md

 ## Rules
 - One player plays at a time.
 - No looking into the computer when it is your opponent's turn!!
 No one likes cheaters.
-- Just one charecter from the keyboard allowed
+- Just one character from the keyboard allowed
 - Symbols or numbers are not accepted, only letters.

   ![Screenshot 6](screenshots/hangman-v1-sc6.png)